OliverGilan/olivergilan.github.io/content/_index.md

 title: "Oliver Gilan"
 date: 2022-02-07T10:46:26-05:00
 draft: false
+description: "A personal blog about bits, bytes, and the people that make them."
 ---

 Greetings reader!
 A little bit about me: I'm currently working as a software engineer and living in NYC.
-I'm interested in the evolution of the cloud and its applications, the processes of exceptional individuals and orgs, and the effects of incentives on the dynamics of individuals.
+I'm interested in the evolution of the cloud and its applications, the processes of exceptional individuals and orgs, and the effects of technology on the world.

 <br>